 Mental Health Resources in McKinney

 Collin County has an active movement toward educating the public about the need for mental health resources in McKinney.
 The Collin County Mental Health Managed Counsel Program advocates for better care for prison inmates in the county.
 The program also seeks to educate public officials who work with these individuals.
-Recent studies show that roughly 4,000 inmates in Collin County need treatment for mental illness.
+Recent studies show that roughly 4,000 Collin County inmates need mental illness treatment.

 The program also hosts the Collin County Mental Health Symposium every November.
 Now in its fourth year, the symposium discusses ways to approach mental health treatment on a local level.
 It also investigates how to make services more accessible to patients.
 It aims to educate medical personnel, police and detention officers, and legal representatives.
-The symposium’s goal is to improve McKinney’s mental health services, so people never go without treatment that they need.
+The symposium aims to improve McKinney’s mental health services, so people never go without the treatment they need.